DIY Lapland Trip: 8 Top Tips To Book Lapland On A Budget

 If you are basing your DIY Lapland trip around seeing Santa, you want to choose the best place to visit Santa in Lapland but this choice is still quite subjective.

-As we have said, we have not been to Lapland yet and we have not tried these experiences so we cannot vouch for them.
+We hve only been to Levi and we have not tried all of these experiences so we cannot vouch for them.
 This is simply to pull the information together to save you time with your research on Santa Claus trips in Lapland.

 Here are the main places to see Santa in the Lapland resorts: